efkbook/blog-sample/README.md

 ## Prerequisite

 * Docker

+For local development,

-* Go (>= 1.7)
+* Go (>= 1.8)
 * sqlite3

-## Bootstrap

-    make deps

 ## Using Docker: make run

 If you using docker, it's easy to work with Elastic stack and fluentd!

-    # running docker containers by docker-compose
+    # running docker containers by `docker-compose up -d`
     make run

 At the first time, `docker-compose` start creating containers.
 After starting containers, it's time to access Elasticsearch.
 Cnfirmed by `curl`.

     curl http://localhost:9200

 It works!
 And your Kibana console is also available on `http://localhost:5601`.
 If Elasticsearch is accecible, blog application can start up.

+## For contributor

+At first, you should install dependencies to development.

+    make deps

-To start a blog application,
+To start a blog application locally, you just `go run`

     go run main.go

-or, use `go build -o blog && ./blog`.
-Of course, `go get github.com/efkbook/blog-sample && blog-sample` is working as intented.
+To add some external packages, use `godep`.
+If you want to use Elasticsearch and/or Fluentd on docker container, you can specify each host via flag.
+When blog app running on container, Elasticsearch and Fluentd are accessed by using docker links.

 ## Acknowledgement